 IVPN offers tier-based subscription plans that include a couple of different features, and the plans offer several different subscription lengths.

-IVPN Standard comes with AntiTracker and allows 2 simultaneous connections.
+IVPN Standard starts at $6.00 / month and comes with AntiTracker and allows 2 simultaneous connections.

-IVPN Pro adds Multi-hop and port forwarding and allows 7 simultaneous connections.
+IVPN Pro starts at $10.00 / month and adds Multi-hop and port forwarding and allows 7 simultaneous connections.